RebeccaFalade/EMPLOYEES-PERFORMANCE-/README.md

 This project aims to provide insights into the employee's productivity/performance of a leading technology firm.
 By analyzing various aspects of this performance/productivity data, I seek to understand the key drivers leading to employees performance.

-To visualise the dashboard on my LinkedIn account, [Click here](https://www.linkedin.com/in/rebecca-oluwatunmise-falade-1534421b1)
+Visualise the dashboard on my LinkedIn post,
+[Click here](https://www.linkedin.com/in/rebecca-oluwatunmise-falade-1534421b1)

 ### Data Source